 We offer blackout lining in two colors: pale beige and pale gray.
-We typically use gray lining for orders where the face fabric features cool colors such as white, blue, gray, and so on.
+We typically advise using gray lining for orders where the face fabric features cool colors such as white, blue, gray, and so on.
 Beige lining is favored for warm-colored face fabrics such as cream, beige, red, yellow, and so on.
-The blackout lining color is decided by our stylists on an order-by-order basis factoring in color of face fabric.
-The choice of lining color is *solely* to our discretion.
 Other colors may be made available on special order requests only if advised ahead of the order.

 The Moment of Choice

 Once we know the alternatives, we are presented with the apt question – which one?
 It’s simple.
 But in order to help you with the choice, we are laying out a few factors to consider before you make the decision.

 - Position of the window: While east-facing windows receive the soft early sunrays, west-facing windows get the biting part.
 Determine the level of exposure that your window has to harsh sunlight.

 - Purpose of the room: While a living room profits from a large, airy, sunny window, a bedroom seeks to fold itself in cozy darkness to allow good sleep.
 Define the level of protection you want from the sun for each room.

 - Moisture and mold: Bathrooms are a tricky place because they need both privacy and ample sunlight.
 If they are covered off with overly layered window treatments, mold and mildew will conquer before you know it.
 So, factor in this point while deciding on a lining.